xkunwu/notes-cs/daily/file-management.md

 ----

 ### To recursively give proper privileges:
-Note: '+' means arguments to a single command
+Note: '+' means arguments to a single command, in contrast to ';' which means run command separately.
 ```
 find . -type d -exec chmod 755 {} \+
 find . -type f -exec chmod 644 {} \+